- Phys. Rev. Lett. 132, 226001 (2024) ; Editor’s suggestion

 I have shown (Phys.
 Rev. Lett.
 124, 237601 (2020)), that a number of novel behaviors including non-Fermi liquid can be realized in topological semimetals (with nodal points or lines) at a polar quantum critical point.

-More recently (arXiv:2106.11295), I have demonstrated that nonlinear coupling to the critical fluctuations can drive superconductivity at extremely low densities, possibly giving a key to the puzzle of superconductivity in doped SrTiO3.
+More recently [Nature Communications,13, 4599 (2022)], I have demonstrated that nonlinear coupling to the critical fluctuations can drive superconductivity at extremely low densities, possibly giving a key to the puzzle of superconductivity in doped SrTiO3.
+This mechanism also provides to formation of light bipolarons at strong coupling, opening a potential way for higher Tc’s.